 Graduate History Degrees

 Graduate work is offered in all fields of history for which faculty is currently available.
 Students applying for admission to graduate study in history must be approved by the majority of the history faculty.
-Students seeking graduate degrees in history must present recent GRE scores, an undergraduate transcript with at least a 3.0 average in all history courses and a 2.8 overall average that shows at least 12 credits earned in a foreign language.

 Graduate Program Requirements